Skip to main content

 21. Usage Profile, Disk Type, and Tiering Policy: Choose whether you want to enable storage efficiency features and edit the volume tiering policy, if needed.

-For more information, see Choose a volume usage profile and Data tiering overview.
+For more information, refer to Choose a volume usage profile and Data tiering overview.

 22. Review & Approve: Review and confirm your selections.